-Current plans include installation of one kicker magnet in the BSY in October 2011.
-This will allow early commissioning of the kicker system, delivering beam into the A-line.
-As soon as the new ESA PPS is available later this fall, 4 GeV beam can be brought into ESA to start commissioning of the complete test beam line.
-In early 2012, 3 additional kicker magnets will be installed and operation of ESTB will commence at higher beam energy.
-The first ESTB physics run is planned for March 2012.
+Current plans include installation of one kicker magnet with a stainless steel vacuum chamber in the BSY this spring 2011.
+This will allow early commissioning of the kicker system delivering beam into the A-line.
+As soon as the new ESA PPS is available later this summer, 4 GeV beam can be brought into the end station to start commissioning of the complete test beam line.
+In fall, four new kicker magnets with ceramic chambers to reduce eddy current heating will be installed in the BSY and operation of ESTB will commence at higher beam energy.
+The first ESTB physics run is planned for November 2011.